Maikalhub/JBank/README.md

 # JBank
-Automated personnel management program in the banking sector.
+JBank Project - Automated personnel management program in the banking sector.

 The program is a client-server desktop application developed in Java and using MS SQL Server for data storage.